 You have already learned about excretion.
-But did you know that in humans, skin is also an excretory organ?
-That’s right sweating is actually the excretion of our body.
-Let us study all about excretion and human excretory system.
+But did you know that in humans, the skin is also an excretory organ?
+That’s right, sweat is actually the waste of our body.
+Let us study all about the human excretory system.

 Parts of the Human Excretory System

 1 Urinary bladder

 - Introduction to Excretion in Plants

 - Urine Formation

 The nephron is the functional unit of a kidney.
 In fact, each kidney consists of millions of nephrons.
 They all function together to filter blood and expel waste products.
 It consists of the following parts:

 - Bowman’s capsule– It is the first part of the nephron.
 It is a cup-shaped structure and receives the blood vessels.
 Glomerular filtration occurs here.
 The blood cells and proteins remain in the blood.